The ECIC is the home of many internationally renowned academic staff along with visiting and Adjunct Professors and Fellows.

-Gary has taught and developed courses in the areas of small business management, new venture creation, business consulting, and entrepreneurship (both face to face and on-line education modes).
+Dr Gary Hancock has taught and developed courses in the areas of small business management, new venture creation, business consulting, and entrepreneurship (both face to face and on-line education modes).
 He has experience in designing and delivering an undergraduate program, the Bachelor of Innovation and Entrepreneurship which included coordinating the development and delivery of all the courses in the program.

-His academic experience includes teaching, course development, administration, leadership, student supervision, and student mentoring.
+Gary's academic experience includes teaching, course development, administration, leadership, student supervision, and student mentoring.
 Gary holds a Certificate IV in Training and Assessing.

 Gary has also worked in a large telecommunications organisation both in a technical and senior management role.
 He spent over sixteen years starting, operating, and harvesting growth-oriented ventures in